 Eligibility & Criteria

-- Post-Secondary Education Program Policy and Procedures is available by contacting the Manager, Education Services
+- Post-Secondary Education Program Policy and Procedures is available by contacting the Post-Secondary Student Counsellor.

-- Must be a registered member with the Algonquins of Pikwakanagan First Nation.
+- Must be a registered member of the Algonquins of Pikwakanagan First Nation.

 - There is only one intake of applications per year.
 The application deadline is May 15th every year.

-- Applications are currently available by mail and email.
+- Applications are currently available by mail only and or accessible on our website.

 - The Manager reviews all applications and the Post-Secondary Student Counsellor notifies all applicants of their status.